-Giving an autobiographical account of itself, the mirror has highlighted its qualities in the poem Mirror.
-Claiming that though certain images reflected in it might be painful to certain people at certain stages of their lives, it is in no way responsible for causing this pain because it reflects exactly what it sees.
-The whole poem is a reflection of the mirror’s point of view.
+This poem claims that though certain images reflected in it might be painful to certain people at certain stages of their lives, it is in no way responsible for causing this pain because it reflects exactly what it sees.
+‘Mirror’ is a reflection of the mirror’s point of view.

 I am silver and exact.
 I have no preconceptions.